Time (magazine)

-Time (stylized in all caps as TIME) is an American news magazine based in New York City.
+Time is an American news magazine based in New York City.
 It was published weekly for nearly a century.
-Starting in March 2020, it transitioned to every other week.
-It was first published in New York City on March 3, 1923, and for many years it was run by its influential co-founder, Henry Luce.
+Starting in March 2020, it was published every other week.
+It was first published in New York City on March 3, 1923, and for many years it was run by its co-founder, Henry Luce.

-A European edition (Time Europe, formerly known as Time Atlantic) is published in London and also covers the Middle East, Africa, and, since 2003, Latin America.
-An Asian edition (Time Asia) is based in Hong Kong.
+A European edition, Time Europe, is published in London and also covers the Middle East, Africa, and Latin America.
+An Asian edition, Time Asia, is based in Hong Kong.
 The South Pacific edition, which covers Australia, New Zealand, and the Pacific Islands, is based in Sydney.
+Time France began publication in 2025.

 Since 2018, Time has been owned by Salesforce founder Marc Benioff, who acquired it from Meredith Corporation.
 Benioff currently publishes the magazine through the company Time USA, LLC.